Kristina01111000/Drws_site/README.md

 - Look and see if the first email text color  can be  changed to green

-Group Avatars:
+Group Avatars: should i put them back on the groups page?

 	Nutrition: mother and child from bigstock
 	Scorecard:  big green check mark -> make it on paint?
 	Outdoors: flower/ leaf/ tree?
 Or something else that goes with the beach image, or change beac himage?